Takiiiiiiii/SuperStation-Documentation/README.md

 If you see ghosted lines in the PSX core, especially when using SNAC ports over an Analog Video connection, replace the [`yc.txt`](INI_Files/yc.txt) file with [the version located on this Github.](/INI_Files) A fixed PSX core is currently in development, but this workaround should resolve the issue in the meantime.

 PLEASE NOTE: `yc.txt` also can address and fix potential image quality issues on other Console Cores over Composite and S-Video.
-A user was able to fix issues on MegaDrive byr eplacing their `yc.txt` with the ones included in this file repository.
+A user was able to fix Analog Line issues on the MegaDrive Core by replacing their existing `yc.txt` with the one included in this file repository.

 ### Preventing Unwanted (Re)Downloads